-6.1.
 API Overview

-The whole API is accessible through the window.almworks.structure.api (see page 404) global object.
+The whole API is accessible through the window.almworks.structure.api (see page 353) global object.
 There are a few utility functions and four main classes that the developer needs to extend (by using the api.subClass() function) in order to create a fully-functional column.
 These classes are linked together by the column specification, which is a JSON object representing all of the column's parameters.
 Column specifications are discussed in detail in the following section.
 Now let's overview the classes and functions.

-Class or Function Description api.ColumnType (see page 416) The column type is the gateway between Structure and your code.
-The column type is registered with Structure and has the following responsibilities: creating column presets for the "Add Column" menu; creating the column preset used when switching to your column type from a different type; • creating Column and ColumnConfigurator instances for given column specifications. api.Column (see page 407)
+Class or Function Description api.ColumnType (see page 363) The column type is the gateway between Structure and your code.
+The column type is registered with Structure and has the following responsibilities: creating column presets for the "Add Column" menu; creating the column preset used when switching to your column type from a different type; creating Column and ColumnConfigurator instances for given column specifications.

-Class or Function Description The column is responsible for value rendering.
+api.Column(see page 355) The column is responsible for value rendering.
 It creates the HTML for the widget cells and controls the column's name and width.
-It can require one or more attributes to be downloaded from the server for the rendered rows. api.
-ColumnConfigurator (see page 412) The configurator is responsible for the column configuration panel as a whole.
-Its most important task is to create ColumnOption instances. api.ColumnOption (see page 414) The option is the workhorse of the configuration UI, corresponding to a single "row" of the configuration panel.
-It is responsible for creating the input elements and routing changes between them and the specification. api. registerColumnType (columnType, columnKey) Registers a column type with the Structure, making it responsible for handling the given column key (see below). api. registerColumnGroup (parameters) Registers a new group in the Add Column menu.
+It can require one or more attributes to be downloaded from the server for the rendered rows. api.ColumnConf igurator(seepage 360) The configurator is responsible for the column configuration panel as a whole.
+Its most important task is to create ColumnOption instances. api.ColumnOpti on(see page 361) The option is the workhorse of the configuration UI, corresponding to a single "row" of the configuration panel.
+It is responsible for creating the input elements and routing changes between them and the specification. api.registerCo lumnType(colum nType, columnKey) Registers a column type with the Structure, making it responsible for handling the given column key (see below). api.registerCo lumnGroup(para meters) Registers a new group in the Add Column menu.

-6.2.
 Column Specifications